-At this age of the internet, email overload has become routine.
-On an average receiving ten-twenty emails is a no big deal, and on top, many have multiple email accounts.
+In this age of the internet, email overload has become routine.
+On average, receiving ten-twenty emails is no big deal, and on top, many have multiple email accounts.
 When you have multiple email accounts, the need for an email client becomes imminent.
-In this post, we have sorted some of the best free email clients for Windows 10/8/7 PC.
+This post has sorted some of the best free email clients for Windows 11/10/8/7 PC.

-An email client is a software just like Microsoft Outlook, which you can install on Windows, and add multiple accounts.
-Some of these clients offer productive features to help you deal with the emails in a better way.
+An email client is software like Microsoft Outlook, which you can install on Windows and add multiple accounts.
+Some of these clients offer productive features to help you deal with emails in a better way.

 - Mail app